My Croatia travel summary:

 Population: 3.9 million (2021)

-Estimated reading time: 10 minutes
+Croatia travel blog reading time: 9 minutes

-• Spending summer holidays on Lošinj Island.
+- Spending summer holidays on Lošinj Island.

-• Historical old city of Dubrovnik with its limestone streets, baroque buildings, beautiful walks along the ancient city walls.
+- Historic Dubrovnik with its limestone streets, baroque buildings, beautiful walks along the ancient city walls.

 Living most of my life in Slovenia, Croatia used to be a part of the same country while I was growing up (Yugoslavia until 1991) and the place where I would go for the summer holidays.
 Therefore, I evaluate and experience it differently.

-Summer holidays on the islands
+Summer holidays on Croatian islands

 We were too poor to eat in restaurants, so my mum had to cook every afternoon.
 I was regularly fishing on the rocky pier outside the town and once a week we would have fried fishes that were rather small.
 However, I was extremely proud to add flavor to family dinner.
-I met a lot of new friends in nine consecutive summers that I spent there.
-It was one of the best experiences of my life and I really enjoyed our holidays in Croatia.

 School trip to Kumrovec – birth place of Marshal Tito